Kwpolska/chriswarrick.com/pages/privacy.rst

 * IP addresses, browsers (User Agents), request date/times (for 2 weeks)
 * User statistics in Google Analtyics (for 14 months since last visit)
-* Comments and author information is stored by Disqus (as regulated by Disqus’ privacy policy)
+* Comments and author information.
+This data is provided voluntarily when commenting.
+Names, websites and comment text will be publicly visible if the comment is approved.

 Cookies
 =======